webonise/capsize/README.md

 Original Author
 ------

-Jonathan Weiss, formerly of Peritor, was kind enough to author the parent of Capsize, Webistrano.
+Jonathan Weiss, formerly of Peritor, was kind enough to author the parent of Capsize, Capsize.
 We are delighted to be able to maintain and modernize this tool at Webonise.

 Contributor
 -----------